Second-hand-alert/second-hand-alert-Norway/README.md

-# used-alternative-alert
+# Second-hand alert!
-Browser extension to give you second hand/used alternatives to new products when shopping.
+Browser extension to give you an alert when second hand/used alternatives to new products are available.

 ## Description

-When in store.com, notify you if there is a used alternative at usedstore.com.
+When in store.com, notify you if there is a used alternative at secondhand-store.com.

 ## Moving parts